Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

   num1 % num2 = ....
   ```
 - Run the script from the terminal.
+---

-## Lab1d.py — Using the math Module to Calculate
+## Task4 — Using the math Module to Calculate
 **Objective:** Learn how to import Python modules, take user input, perform type conversion, and use mathematical constants and formulas.
 **Instructions**
-- Open the file lab1d.py.
-Fill in the required fields in the comment section.
+- Create a new python file for this task and give it a name following the convention of previous task files.
 - Import `math` module.
 - The script should include a variable `r`.
 - The value of `r` should be a number inputted from the user.